intelligenceforgood/core/docs/development/bundle_sources_and_coverage.md

-# Bundle Sources and Synthetic Coverage (Reference)
+# Bundle Sources and Synthetic Coverage

 This page captures the durable reference for what goes into our bootstrap bundles and why.
 Use it when preparing or reviewing local/dev refreshes.